Nartben7788/cruisehub/README.md

 File Uploads: Users can upload pictures of their cars during the listing process.
 Uploaded files are stored securely on the server.

 # Contributors
-Benjamin Teye Nartey
+#Benjamin Teye Nartey
-Toluwanimi Sonuga
+#Toluwanimi Sonuga
-Samson Oderinwale
+#Samson Oderinwale
-Oluwadamilola Odeboje
+#Oluwadamilola Odeboje

 # License
 This project is not licensed.

 # Contact
-For any inquiries or support, please contact the development team at cruisehub.carhub@gmail.com.
+For any inquiries or support, please contact the development team at cruise.carhub@gmail.com.

 # Acknowledgements
-Special thanks to Mohammed Saudi(instructor) for his support during the development period.
+Special thanks to Mohammed Saudi (instructor) for his support during the development period.

 # Website link: https://cruisehub-phi.vercel.app/